kiboschool/course-programming-2/src/lessons/data/saving-and-reading-data.md

 ### Walkthrough Part 1: Showing the Forecast

-This walkthrough demonstrates retrieves data from the nested structures to display it.
+This walkthrough demonstrates retrieving data from the nested structures, and displaying it.

 Click Open Project to get the code and follow along in VSCode.